Lessye Joy DeMoss

 PhD Fieldwork

-This is being followed by a small case-control study using in-depth interviews to explore the lived experiences of of women whose lives may or may not be consonant with the models envisioned by their community.
-The sample is divided by race and by hypertensive status, to make insights possible into how such experiences might inform or be informed by racial identity and health.
+This was followed by in-depth interviews to explore the lived experiences of 15 women whose lives may or may not be consonant with the models envisioned by their community.
+The sample was divided by race and by hypertensive status, to make insights possible into how such experiences might inform or be informed by racial identity and health.